• Blog

 Hair Shedding in Women

 Women may face diffuse thinning or patchy loss due to conditions like PCOS or anemia.
 Treatments may involve hormone management, nutritional support, or scalp care.
+A blood test can help identify nutrient deficiencies or medical conditions.
+Reducing styling stress and switching to gentle hair products also makes a difference.

 Hair Shedding in Men

 Men often benefit from early use of FDA-approved options like minoxidil or finasteride.
 These help slow the progression and stimulate the hair follicle to regrow stronger strands.
+Laser therapy and PRP may also be considered depending on the severity and response to basic care.

 Signs Your Hair Is Thinning